min-tee/Salary-Prediction/README.md

 The objective of Salary Prediction project are to perfrom EDA, create models and  uncover factors that contribute most to the salary

 ## Discover
-- Tools Used : Google Colab
+Tools Used : Google Colab

-- Packages : pandas, numpy, matplotlib, seaborn, sklearn
+Packages : pandas, numpy, matplotlib, seaborn, sklearn

-- Directories : datasets - test, train data used in the project, images - Graphs of EDA and models
+Directories : datasets - test, train data used in the project, images - Graphs of EDA and models

 **Data**

-train_features.csv: Each row represents an observation for each individual job posting.
-The "jobId" column is unique to each job posting and the other columns are the different features of the job postings.
-The file has eight(8) columns.
+train_features.csv: Each row represents an observation.
+There are 1 milion records and 9 features and the "jobId" column is unique to each observation.

-train-salaries.csv: Each row is a unique job posting with its corresponding salary.
-The file contains two (2) columns.
+train-salaries.csv: Each row is a unique  with jobID and its corresponding salary.
 The file is combined with train_features.csv to train the machine learning models.

-test_features.csv: Similar to train_features.csv, each row in this file is metadata for each individual job posting.
-The file has eight (8) columns and is used to predict the new salaries.
+test_features.csv: Similar to train_features.csv except it is missing salary which will be predicted by the models.

 **Features**